Contributions: Chris Boesel

 S. Mark Heim is the Samuel Abbot Professor of Christian Theology at Andover Newton Seminary at Yale Divinity School.
-His books include Salvations: Truth and Difference in Religion, The Depth of the Riches: A Trinitarian Theology of Religious Ends, Saved from Sacrifice: A Theology of the Cross, and Crucified Wisdom: Christ and the Bodhisattva in Theological Reflection.
+He has written extensively on issues of religious pluralism, atonement, and Christian ecumenism.
+His books include Salvations: Truth and Difference in Theology (1995), The Depth of the Riches: A Trinitarian Theology of Religious Ends (2001), Saved from Sacrifice: A Theology of the Cross (2006), and most recently, Crucified Wisdom: Christ and the Bodhisattva in Theological Reflection (2018).

 Contributions: Paul Knitter

 Paul Knitter is the Emeritus Paul Tillich Professor of Theology, World Religions, and Culture at Union Theological Seminary, New York, as well as emeritus professor of theology at Xavier University in Cincinnati.
 His long theological career has been devoted to promoting interreligious dialogue and a Christian theology that would support such dialogue.

 Pan-Chiu Lai is associate dean of arts and professor of religious studies at the Chinese University of Hong Kong.
 His research areas include Chinese Christian theology, interreligious dialogue, systematic theology, and environmental ethics.